 Mark Pelley - Family Man

 Mark Pelley became a venomous snake catcher in 2012.
-He did this after becoming a single father at the time, raising and taking care of 5 young daughters by himself.
+He did this after becoming a single father at the time, raising and taking care of his young daughters by himself.
 Mark's oldest daughter was 12 at the time and his youngest was 1.
 Starting from nothing, he got a squeegie mop and a tub and started catching venomous snakes to provide for his young family that depended on him.